Spirit of Ecstasy: Spectre redesign

-A new design was specially made for the all-new-electric Spectre, after it was first registered as intellectual property, in 1911.
+A new design was specially made for the all-new-electric Spectre, 111 years after it was first registered as intellectual property in 1911.
 The figurine has been remodelled with a lower, more dynamic stance that brings her much closer to the original drawings made in the early years of the 20th century.
 The new version created for the Spectre will appear on all future models.

-The new Spirit of Ecstasy stands 82.73mm tall, compared to her predecessor's 100.01mm.
+The new Spirit of Ecstasy stands 82.7 mm tall, compared to her predecessor's 100 mm.
 Her robes have been subtly reshaped to make them more aerodynamic and realistic.

 The figurine is now braced for the wind, one leg forward, body tucked low, eyes focused eagerly ahead, "a true goddess of speed".
 Her new shape has been digitally sculpted, adding an authentically contemporary aura to her dynamism and commanding presence, including elegant facial features and expression, combining focus and serenity.
 She has, previously, stood with her feet together, legs straight and tilting at the waist.

-Earliest prototypes showed a drag coefficient of just 0.26, making it the most aerodynamic Rolls-Royce ever created.
-The drag coefficient is expected to improve during the product's testing protocols undertaken in 2022.
-The Rolls-Royce Spectre is expected to debut in 2023.

-Popular culture

-In Serge Gainsbourg's 1971 concept album Histoire de Melody Nelson, the Spirit of Ecstasy features prominently in the opening song: